Theonlyviper66/p8105_hw3_xz3178/HW3.md

 the week number, which day of the week it is, and the activity counts for each minute of a 24-hour day starting at midnight.

+The following table shows the total activities for each day, as specified by which week it was in and which day of the week it was:

 ``` r
 accel %>%
   pivot_longer(